 AI's influence on business intelligence and management strategies is profound, with organizations increasingly using AI for datadriven decision-making, predictive analytics, and process optimization.
-A recent study indicates that 35% of businesses in the U.S. have adopted AI technologies to improve their operational efficiency, particularly in areas like customer service, supply chain management, marketing and Additionally, the use of AI for business analytics has led to a 25% improvement in decision-making speed and accuracy, providing companies with a competitive edge in the market [11].
+A recent study indicates that 35% of businesses in the U.S. have adopted AI technologies to improve their operational efficiency, particularly in areas like customer service, supply chain management, marketing and [10].
+Additionally, the use of AI for business analytics has led to a 25% improvement in speed decision-making and accuracy. providing companies with a competitive edge in the market [11].
 In finance, AI is revolutionizing accounting practices, with 40% of accounting firms already using AIdriven tools to automate repetitive tasks, saving time and reducing errors [12].